Does FBI Raid On Trump Lawyer Cohen Mean Attorney-Client Privilege Is 'Dead'?

 It's rare but not unheard of.
 There are, in fact, Justice Department rules that apply to a search of an attorney's office.

-They acknowledge that there are times when law enforcement officers will execute a search warrant against an attorney — but the rules say investigators must take the least intrusive approach possible "in order to avoid impinging on valid attorney-client relationships."
+They acknowledge that there are times when law enforcement officers will execute a search warrant against an attorney — but the rules say investigators must take the least intrusive approach possible "to avoid impinging on valid attorney-client relationships."

 "Consideration should be given to obtaining information from other sources or through the use of a subpoena, unless such efforts could compromise the criminal investigation or prosecution, or could result in the obstruction or destruction of evidence, or would otherwise be ineffective," the rules say.